Фібриляція передсердь

 ЗаL.
 Brent Mitchell, MD, Libin Cardiovascular Institute of Alberta, University of Calgary

 Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
 Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
 Atrial thrombi may form, causing a significant risk of embolic stroke.
 Diagnosis is by electrocardiography.
-Treatment involves rate control with drugs, prevention of thromboembolism with anticoagulation, and sometimes conversion to sinus rhythm by drugs or cardioversion.
+Treatment involves rate control with medications, prevention of thromboembolism with anticoagulation, and sometimes conversion to sinus rhythm by medications or cardioversion.

 (See also Overview of Arrhythmias.)

-Atrial fibrillation is one of the most common arrhythmias, affecting between 3 and 6 million adults in the US.
-Men and White people are more likely to have atrial fibrillation than women and Black people.
-Prevalence increases with age; almost 10% of people > 80 years are affected.
+Atrial fibrillation is one of the most common arrhythmias, affecting between 3 and 6 million adults in the United States (1).
+Males and White people are more likely to have atrial fibrillation than females and Black people.
+The lifetime risk of developing atrial fibrillation is approximately 25% in males and 20% in females.
+Prevalence increases with age; < 1% at age 50 years, 1 to 4% at age 65 years, and 6 to 15% at age 80 years (2).
 Atrial fibrillation tends to occur in patients with an underlying heart disorder.

 Ускладнення фібриляції передсердь

-The absent atrial contractions predispose to thrombus formation; annual risk of cerebrovascular embolic events is about 7%.
-Risk of stroke is higher in older patients and in patients with a rheumatic valvular disorder, mechanical heart valve, hyperthyroidism, hypertension, diabetes, left ventricular systolic dysfunction, or previous thromboembolic events.
+The absent atrial contractions predispose to thrombus formation; the overall annual risk of cerebrovascular embolic events is 3 to 5%, and atrial fibrillation is responsible for approximately 20 to 25% of all strokes (2).
+Risk of stroke is higher in older patients and in patients with moderate to severe mitral stenosis, mechanical heart valve, hyperthyroidism, hypertension, diabetes, left ventricular systolic dysfunction, or previous thromboembolic events.
+These factors are considered in scoring systems that predict the risk of future thromboembolic events such as the CHA(2)DS(2)-VASc score, which is widely used in patients without moderate or severe mitral stenosis or a mechanical heart valve (who need anticoagulation regardless of their CHA(2)DS(2)-VASc score).
 Systemic emboli can also cause malfunction or necrosis of other organs (eg, heart, kidneys, gastrointestinal tract, eyes) or a limb.

-Atrial fibrillation also may impair cardiac output; loss of atrial contraction can lower cardiac output at normal heart rate by about 10%.
+Atrial fibrillation also may impair cardiac output; loss of atrial contraction can lower cardiac output at normal heart rate by as much as 20% (3).
 Such a decrease is usually well tolerated except when the ventricular rate becomes too fast (eg, > 140 beats/minute), or when patients have borderline or low cardiac output to begin with.
 In such cases, heart failure may develop.

 Etiology of Atrial Fibrillation